yeokm1/retro-configs/laptops/thinkpad-p14sg1/README.md

 <img src="photos/p14sg1-tb-usb.jpg" width="600">

 I'm using a StarTech PCI Express to PCI Adapter Card with a VIA VT6212L USB 2.0 controller.

+The idea of using a USB 2.0 PCI Controller came from Omores's Youtube video [xHCI vs. EHCI: The Secret to Getting USB 2.0 back on Windows 9x and 2K+](https://www.youtube.com/watch?v=V0EOecOkuB8).
+Although he used it on a desktop PC, I had a hunch this trick could also work for a laptop over Thunderbolt.

 <img src="photos/p14sg1-ugreen-cr110-asx88772.jpg" width="600">